MIDA-group/MIDA-group.github.io/_pages/research/tmeanalysis.md

 # Introduction

 <div class="research-page-text">
+We combine state-of-the-art multiplexed immunofluorescence microscopy with the latest techniques in image processing and deep learning to advance the understanding of how cell interrelations in the tumor microenvironment affect the disease progression and treatment efficacy.

 Immunotherapy has become a life-saving option for advanced cancer patients.
 However, only a minority of patients develop a durable response.
-Despite great efforts to explain the variable responses to immunotherapy and to optimize patient selection, current diagnostic tools cannot sufficiently guide clinical practice.
-This project combines state-of-the-art multiplexed immunofluorescence microscopy with the latest techniques in image processing and deep learning to advance the understanding of how cell interrelations in the tumor microenvironment affect the disease progression and treatment efficacy. <br><br>
+Despite great efforts to explain the variable responses to immunotherapy and to optimize patient selection, current diagnostic tools cannot sufficiently guide clinical practice.  <br><br>

 Starting from a large collection of acquired multispectral histology images, we aim to develop advanced interpretable AI-driven approaches for characterization